18 Software Developer Success Stories

 After a year of Epixel’s establishment, we managed to make an annual income of $10,000.
 At present, we’re making a monthly revenue of about $70,000, this value remarks our growth.
 Our effort never went vein and we’re proud to excel in our business.

-Vedran Cindric (from Zagreb, Croatia) started Treblle over 1 year ago.
+Vedran Cindric (from Zagreb, Croatia) started Treblle almost 2 years ago.

 My name is Vedran, I'm 33 years old and I've been a developer for the past 15 years.
 I started out with back-end development in PHP/MYSQL and progressed to learning HTML/CSS/JS as well as DevOps.
 I love writing great, efficient, and optimized code.
 Before starting our current startup, Treblle, I ran a development company for the past 10 years with clients all around the world.